 - If the casserole is still cold, it may take some extra time to bake.

-I do not recommend to bake ahead and serve the next day, this side dish is best fresh.
-If you are making this for Thanksgiving but don't have room in the oven, consider baking your side dishes after you remove the turkey from the oven and while the turkey rests, or cook it in the crock pot.
+If you are making this for Thanksgiving but don't have room in the oven, consider baking your side dishes after you remove the turkey from the oven and while the turkey rests, or cook this dish in the crock pot.

 While cornmeal is naturally gluten-free, it could be processed on shared equipment with wheat products.